-2016 Pea nut Production Guide cont.) ð Remarks Apply to soil surface at planting, but before crop emerges.
+2017 Peanut Production Guid nt.)
+Remarks Apply to soil surface at planting, but before crop emerges.
 Do not incorporate.
 Crop injury has been observed, especially when heavy rainfall is received shortly after peanut emergence.
-Do not exceed 2.5 pt/A of Sequence on medium or fine textured soils.
+Do not exceed 3.4 pt/A of Sequence on medium or fine textured soils.
 Do not apply to sands or loamy-sand soils.
 May be useful in no-till peanut and for suppression of yellow nutsedge.
 Do not apply Sequence to cracking peanuts.
 Apply within 2 days following planting.
 Significant injury has been observed if applied 3 or more days after planting.
 Do not incorporate.
 Will not control nutsedge (purple or yellow) or sicklepod.
 Effective on ragweed, sicklepod, eclipta, and pigweed.
 Follow labeled sprayer cleanout instructions.
 Spray equipment used to apply Valor SX should not be used to apply other material to crop foliage.
 If heavy rain occurs at emergence, foliar injury from splashing Valor can occur.
-Peanut typically recovers by mid season. cides for Weed Control in Peanuts (cont.)
-Preemergence Product Per Acre Sequence 2.5-3.5 pt Valor SX 2.0 oz ided Herbicides for We Chemical Rate per Acre Glyphosate 0.703-0.984 lb ae/A + s-Metolachlor 0.938-1.31 lb ai/A Flumioixazin 0.063 oz Table 18.
-Recommended Herbi Weed Problem Controls most annual grasses and broadleaf weeds in conventional and reduced tillage production systems.
+Peanut typically recovers by mid season.
+Can be mixed with Dual Magnum (1.0-1.33 pt/A), Warrant (2.5-4 pt/A), or Outlook (16-21 oz/A). bicides for Weed Control in Peanuts (cont.)
+Preemergence Rate per Acre Product Per Acre Sequence 2.5-3.4 pt Valor SX 2.0 oz nded Herbicides for We Chemical Rate per Acre Glyphosate 0.703-0.984 lb ae/A + s-Metolachlor 0.938-1.31 lb ai/A Flumioixazin 0.063 oz Table 18.
+Recommended Her Weed Problem Controls most annual grasses and broadleaf weeds in conventional and reduced tillage production systems.
 Control or temporary suppression of many weeds, including hemp dogbane, yellow nutsedge, and rhizome johnsongrass.
 Provides residual control of large crabgrass, goosegrass, fall panicum, foxtails.
 Broadleaf weeds